MaxKreider/WKRR/README.md

 The code to generate the necessary data is included.

 To produce plots associated with the Kuramoto-Shivashinsky system, navigate to the KS folder.
 The code to generate the necessary data is adapted from the manuscript "Learning Solution Operator of Dynamical Systems with Diffusion Maps Kernel Ridge Regression".
+This data is available upon request.

 To produce plots associated with the Community Challenge experimental fluid data, navigate to the CC folder.
 The data is available at https://fluids-challenge.engin.umich.edu/ under the "Challenge 2" section.